EdwardAdelin/Raspberry-Photo-Booth/readme.md

 ```
 This command will list all printers and show the default printer.

-To see available printers:
+To see available printers that have ever been connected to PC:
 ```sh
 lpstat -a
 ```
-After identifying your desired printer, update the code accordingly.
+After identifying your desired printer, be sure your system uses that printer as default.
 Once you press the **Print** button in the app, the last captured photo will be printed using the specified printer.

 # Credits